adibakhandaker/Old-phone/README.md

 - Remove last character (Remove button).
 - Clear all input (Clear All button).
 - Simple retro phone UI with clickable keypad buttons.

+*This UI aims to give users the feeling of sending text messages the way it was done before smartphones existed.*

 ## Demo